 Gifts, whether direct or committed for future "planned gifts," can be targeted for specific purposes agreed upon by donor and recipient.
 Gifts not targeted for a specific project are placed by the Board of Directors in the ASM Reserve Fund as a perpetual endowment.
-Several named funds are maintained within the Reserve Fund.
+Several named funds are maintained within the Reserve Fund and have a specific intended use by ASM.
 Partly because of this endowment, ASM annual dues and journal subscriptions remain among the lowest of any comparable society.
 Gifts could be targeted for:

 - 1. Current expenses, unrestricted or restricted. - 2.
-Endowment with future income, unrestricted or restricted. - Publications, as subsidies to help maintain low prices and thus encourage a wider audience for the Journal of Mammalogy, Mammalian Species, and Special Publications. - 4.
-Programs to subsidize special events at annual meetings. - 5.
-Future Mammalogists Fund, endowment with income to be used for Grants-in-Aid for student research. - 6.
-Latin American Field Research Fund, endowment with income to be used for grants to Latin American students for research in the field. - 7.
-Honoraria, given to students for travel expenses to attend an annual meeting of the Society and present an award-winning paper (e.g., the A. Brazier Howell Award). - 8.
-The Mammal Slide Library, as subsidies to help maintain low prices and provide free slides to needy institutions in foreign nations. - 9.
-Education, for programs or materials for schools or students at various levels.
+Endowment with future income, unrestricted or restricted. - 3.
+Publications, as subsidies to help maintain low prices and thus encourage a wider audience for the Journal of Mammalogy, Mammalian Species, and Special Publications. - 4.
+Programs to subsidize special events at annual meetings (e.g., centennial meeting).

+- 5. Future Mammalogists Fund, endowment with income to be used for Grants-in-Aid for student research. - 6.
+Latin American Student Field Research Fund, endowment with income to be used for grants to Latin American students for research in the field. - 7.
+Honoraria, given to students for travel expenses to attend an annual meeting of the Society and present an award-winning paper (i.e., A. Brazier Howell Award; Annie M. Alexander Award; Anna M. Jackson Award; Elmer C. Birney Award; Undergraduate Student Honorarium; ASM Fellowship).